Havlíčkův Brod: Sights

 The historic centre was delimited by town fortifications.
 Several fragments are preserved to this day.
-In the centre is the Havlíčkovo Square.
-It is lined by valuable burgher houses in Renaissance and Baroque styles, some of them with preserved Gothic elements.
+In the centre is the square Havlíčkovo náměstí.
+It is lined by valuable burgher houses in the Renaissance and Baroque styles, some of them with preserved Gothic elements.

 The main landmark of the square is the Old Town Hall.
 The originally late Gothic house from the late 15th century was reconstructed in the Renaissance style after the huge fire in 1662.
-It its alcove there is one of symbols of the town, a skeleton of betrayal who opened the gates to the enemy army in 1472 and was punished for it.
+In its alcove there is one of symbols of the town, a skeleton of betrayal who opened the gates to the enemy army in 1472 and was punished for it.
 Today the building serves as a library.
 For its value, it has been protected as a national cultural monument since 2024.

 Opposite the Old Town Hall is the New Town Hall.
 The original building was built in the 13th century and later served as a brewery and military barracks.
 It was last reconstructed in the Neo-Baroque style in 1884 and since then houses the municipal office.
 The landmark of the northern part of the square is Havlíčkův House.
 The Renaissance and Neo-Gothic is owned by the town and houses the Vysočina Museum.

 The deanery Church of the Assumption of the Virgin Mary is the oldest church in Havlíčkův Brod.
 The original early Gothic building from the late 13th century was built by the Teutonic Order.
 It was rebuilt in 1380, in 1633–1637 and last in the 18th century.
 The 51 m high tower of the church is the main landmark of the town.
 The tower includes one of the oldest bells in the country, created in the 1330s.
 The tower is open to the public.

 Štáfl Cottage is a unique folk architecture house, protected as a national cultural monument.
-The oldest parts of the house are from the 16th century.
+The oldest parts of the house date from the 16th century.